-The Health Care Access' Clinical Program provides comprehensive primary care to the uninsured, low-income of Douglas County through 1.5 mid-level staff providers and area general practitioners and specialists in a volunteer network both on and off site.
-The second mid-level provider, and a registered nurse, began half-time in 2007 to enhance women's health services capacity thanks to the renewal of a 12-month Komen grant.
-This has reduced the wait time for a scheduled appointment to only four weeks, compared to five last year, and 4,252 projected visits are expected in 2008 to serve over 1850 individuals (up 13% from 2007).
+The Health Care Access' Clinical Program provides comprehensive primary care to the uninsured, low-income of Douglas County through 1.0 FTE mid-level staff providers and area general practitioners and specialists in a volunteer network both on and off site.
+Funding for a second part-time mid-level provider and registered nurse has expired and wait-time for an appointment went from 3 weeks to 9 weeks with walk-in appointments full each day.
+With a pending move for the clinic, we hope to make up the loss of staffing with additional volunteer physicians and possibly expanded hours for those volunteers.

-Clients are served through urgent and scheduled appointments weekdays from 8:30 a.m. to 4:30 p.m.
+Clients are served through urgent and scheduled appointments weekdays from 8:30 a.m. to 4:30 p.m. and one evening per month.
 Volunteer physician and nurse practitioner clinics contribute an additional two to six hours of services per week.
 Prevention and early intervention are emphasized to address a growing chronically ill population.
 A vast and dedicated network of health care professionals in the Douglas County community donate care for Health Care Access Clinic patients, ranging from dermatology to assuming the care of individuals diagnosed with terminal illness.

-Lawrence Memorial Hospital donates all laboratory, radiology and auxiliary testing, with write-offs rapidly rising in response to the increasing presence of chronic conditions and terminal illness.
+Lawrence Memorial Hospital donates all laboratory, radiology and auxiliary testing, with writeoffs rapidly rising in response to the increasing presence of chronic conditions and terminal illness.
 As demonstrated in a professional research study, the capacity of the clinic directly affects the usage of the emergency room.
 Other Programs of the Clinic include Medication Assistance, Women's Health Services, Health Education/Resource Referral/Outreach; School Linked Services for Uninsured Children; and Student practicum placement program.